publiccodenet/about/activities/communication/sign-up.md

 ## Update contacts

-When preparing to send out [invitations to community calls](../standard-maintenance/preparing-community-call.md) or the newsletter, first the contacts need to be updated.
-Check in the notes in the bottom of the survey when it was last updated.
-In the top right corner of the survey there is a button stating how many answers the survey has.
-Clicking it reveals all the persons that have signed up and their options.
-By selecting all the answers that were `Created on` later than when it was last updated and then the download button in the top left corner you get all the answers in one file.
+Update Odoo Contacts before sending out [invitations to community calls](../standard-maintenance/preparing-community-call.md) or the newsletter.
+The notes at the bottom of the survey will say when Contacts was last updated.
+In the top right corner of the survey is a button showing how many answers the survey has.
+Click it to see all the people that have signed up and for what.
+Download a file of all new contacts by:

+* selecting all the people (survey responses) with a 'Created on' date since the contacts were last updated
+* clicking the download button in the top left corner

 With the details from the file, update existing contacts or create new ones.
-Use the tags ´Newsletter´, ´Community Call / Foundation', ´Community Call /Standard´ and ´SendValuable´ to store their preferences for being contacted.
+Use the tags 'Newsletter', 'Community Call / Foundation', 'Community Call /Standard' and 'SendValuable' to store their preferences for being contacted.

 ## Log the update